 Well, lots of answers, but one is to fully vet the agency or freelancer you’re going to hire.

-Make sure they really have website design, programming, marketing, and manufacturing expertise.
+Make sure they have years of website design, programming, marketing, and manufacturing expertise.
 The manufacturing expertise is crucial.
 An agency or freelancer should be highly knowledgeable about manufacturing and have the portfolio and testimonials to prove it.

 Many will say they have this experience, but most of their work is “B2B,” software, and consumer.